Jacobian-Aware Posterior Sampling for Inverse Problems: Experimental Results

+\paragraph{\markupdate{Experiment on the Synthetic GMM Dataset.}} \markupdate{Using the synthetic GMM settings from Section~\ref{subsec:non-ideal-jacobian} and Section~\ref{subsec:gmm}, we analytically compute the ground-truth prior score.
+Given a degradation operator $\rmA$, we can also compute the likelihood score, the posterior score, and the full posterior distribution.
+We leverage this to evaluate and compare JAPS to its individual components, $\rvu$ and $\rvv$.
+In Section~\ref{app:exp-gmm}, we conduct extensive experiments across multiple degradation operators, demonstrating the advantages of JAPS over the direct use of either the proximal or the direct likelihood surrogates.
+Notably, when using a perfect denoiser (derived from the analytical score), $\rvu_t$ generally performs best, empirically re-validating the value of the information encoded in the Jacobian.
+However, when using a trained model, the non-ideal properties of the Jacobian degrade performance--an effect that JAPS effectively mitigates.}

-\paragraph{Additional Experiments.} We further evaluate AdaPS under increasing measurement-noise levels and varying degrees of stochasticity in the diffusion sampling process.
-Our results show that AdaPS attenuates the unavoidable degradation in reconstruction quality at high noise levels and is substantially less sensitive to the stochasticity setting of the diffusion process.
-Additional details are provided in \AppendixModeText{Section~\ref{subsec:additional-exps}}.
+\paragraph{Additional Experiments.} We further evaluate JAPS under increasing measurement noise levels and varying degrees of stochasticity in the diffusion sampling process.
+Our results show that JAPS attenuates the unavoidable degradation in reconstruction quality at high noise levels and is substantially less sensitive to the stochasticity setting of the diffusion process.
+Additional details are provided in Section \ref{subsec:additional-exps}.